 - Make sure your front door only has a 2mm or 3mm gap at the top and sides, and a 5mm gap at the bottom.

-- For extra protection use self-adhesive foam or flexible vinyl strips to seal around the edges and top of the door frame.
+- For extra protection, use self-adhesive foam to seal around the edges and top of the door frame.

-- Bring in a draft excluder to stop cold air slipping through the bottom of external doors.
-These plastic or metal strips have a rubber seal or rows of nylon bristles as barriers against those icy draughts (fig. 4).
-To be effective the seal or bristles must overlap the door frame.
+- Use a draft excluder to stop cold air slipping in through the bottom of external doors.
+These plastic or metal strips have a rubber seal or rows of nylon bristles that act as barriers against those icy draughts.
+The seal or bristles must overlap the door frame to be fully effective.

 - Buy draft excluders in wood or metal finishes to match your door.

-- Cold air creeping through your letterbox?
+- Chilly air creeping through your letterbox?
 Get a letterbox draught excluder.

-- Clear flexible sealant does the job on skirting boards.
+- Flexible sealant does the job on skirting boards.
 Squeeze sealant between floorboards and the base of the skirting.
 Work along the board in a smooth, continuous motion.

-- For gaps over 5mm, pin strips of quadrant-shaped moulding over them (fig. 5).
+- For gaps over 5mm, pin strips of quadrant-shaped moulding over them.

 - Lift boards with a thin bladed cold chisel and club hammer.
 Lever them up, working along the board to prise away all the nail fixings.

 - To stop insulation dropping through the joists, simply staple plastic garden netting between the joists at the bottom of each side.
-Or you can nail lengths of roofing batten along the sides of each joist (fig. 6).
+Or you can nail lengths of roofing batten along the sides of each joist.